maluskid/CS340-Intro-to-Databases/README.md

 to make merge requests to merge your code into the repository.
 It's possible you could simply make a fork of this repository to have your own working one and I could do the same, and we can merge when we need to into the group repository.

+If you're adding files to this folder that you don't want to upload to the repository, add their name to the `.gitignore` file.